andruwcruz/tea-company/README.md

 If you want to see the site live, please check it out [here](http://runa.andruwcruz.com)!

 ## License
 The content of this project itself is licensed under the Creative Commons Attribution 3.0 Unported license, and the underlying source code used to format and display that content is licensed under the MIT license.
+Along with the GNU General Public License v3